Push Notifications

 Having obtained

-, Sinch will make a subsequent request to your HMS access token endpoint (labeled$push_token_endpoint
+access_token_RO, Sinch will make a subsequent request to your HMS access token endpoint (labeled$push_token_endpointin the diagram), providingaccess_token_ROas a Bearer token.

 Your